KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Training SSD
 We have 3 modes for training:
-- Traning an existing SSD boject detection for a spacific dataset or new sets of parameters.
+- Training an existing SSD boject detection for a spacific dataset or new sets of parameters.
 - Training (first step fine-tuning) SSD based on an existing ImageNet classification model.
 - Training (second step fine-tuning) SSD based on an existing ImageNet classification model.

 The mode should be specified in configs/config_general.py.

 The input of training should be in /checkpoints/[model_name]